saddit/argmous/README.md

 ### Use Cache

 If your project imported `SpringCache` then Argmous would use it to cache validation rules.

-You can use same  `id`  on `ParamChecks` or `ArrayParamChecks` to reuse method annotations.
-The default value of id is a md5 hash of method's target class name and method's name.

 ## Designed Architecture